LSSTDESC/DEHSC_LSS/README.md

    - Removing all the unnecessary clutter from the raw files
    - Filter out all unnecessary columns (see line 50 of `process_metadata.py` for the columns we actually keep).
    - Writing the reduced tables into new files.

+   Additionally, we have downloaded the photo-z pdfs, which are not directly in the HSC database.
+The data was downloaded with photoz_binning/get_pdfs.sh.

    All this is done with the script `process_metadata.py`.
 Run `python process_metadata.py -h` to see all available command-line options.
 The reduced files are stored (and available) at `/global/cscratch1/sd/damonge/HSC/HSC_processed/HSC_*_frames_proc.fits`.
 3. Reduce the catalog data.
 This implies:
    - Removing all the unnecessary clutter from the raw files